nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 #### iterative

 - discuss better sol in TC
-- The only scenario left is where isBadVersion(mid) \Rightarrow true isBadVersion(mid)⇒true.
+- The only scenario left is where isBadVersion(mid) -> true isBadVersion(mid)⇒true.
 This tells us that mid may or may not be the first bad version, but we can tell for sure that all versions after midmid can be discarded.
 Therefore we set right = midright=mid as the new search space of interval [left,mid][left,mid] (inclusive).

 ```
 /* The isBadVersion API is defined in the parent class VersionControl.